 This campaign positions CF for the future.

-Chapter 3 is a capital fund campaign specially designed to pay off the 2.32 million dollar debt to position ourselves for the next chapter in the life and ministry of CF. Paying off the debt frees up $258 thousand a year for kingdom purposes and gives the new pastor an eventual clean financial slate for the enhancement and development of ministry.
+Chapter 3 is a capital fund campaign specially designed to pay off the 2.32 million dollar debt to position ourselves for the next chapter in the life and ministry of CF. Paying off the debt frees up $258 thousand a year for kingdom purposes and for the enhancement and development of ministry.